 - 1. Driveway and Lane Width and Lot Frontage.
 The minimum width of all shared drives and lanes shall be twenty (20) feet of pavement with a minimum lot frontage width of twenty-five (25) feet wide throughout the driveway; - 2.
 Easement.
 Where more than one (1) lot is to receive access from a flag pole drive, the owner shall record an easement granting access to all lots that are to receive access.
 The easement shall be so indicated on the preliminary plat; - 3.
 Maximum Drive Lane Length.
 The maximum drive lane length is subject to requirements of the uniform fire code, but shall not exceed one hundred fifty (150) feet without an emergency turnaround approved by the city; and - 4.
 Area Calculation.
 The flag pole portion of a lot shall not be counted for the purpose of meeting lot area requirements or determining setbacks. - R. Construction.
 The following standards shall apply to all driveways and private streets: - 1.
 Surface Options.
 Driveways, parking areas, aisles, and turnarounds shall be paved with asphalt, concrete or comparable surfacing; alternatively, a durable non-paving material such as pavers, or other materials approved by the city may be used to reduce surface water runoff and protect water quality. - 2.
-Surface Water Management.
-When a paved surface is used, all driveways, parking areas, aisles and turn-arounds shall have on-site collection or infiltration of surface waters to minimize sheet flow of such waters onto public rights-of-way and abutting property.
-Surface water facilities shall be constructed in conformance with city standards. - 3.
 Driveway Aprons.
 When driveway approaches or "aprons" are required to connect driveways to the public right-of-way, they shall be constructed to city standards and paved with concrete surfacing.
 See subsection M, above.